IMO2020: Ships Could Be Stuck With HSFO Onboard for a Long Time

 A lack of debunkering options at ports could leave vessels stuck with HSFO onboard for a long time in 2020, the International Bunker Industry Association (IBIA) has warned.

-This would cause not only logistical problems by potentially even compliance problems, with a fuel oil carriage ban set to come into force from March 1, 2020.
+For non-scrubber equipped vessels, this would cause not only logistical problems but potentially even compliance problems, with a fuel oil carriage ban set to come into force from March 1, 2020.

 With compliant low sulfur fuel looking like it will be a lot more expensive than today’s HSFO there is also not much incentive for owners / operators to switch well in advance of the January 1, 2020 start date of the new rules.